Buspirone for anxiety disorders

 Why is it important for my child to take buspirone?

 Taking this medicine regularly should help your child to feel less anxious.

 What is buspirone available as?

-- Tablets: 5 mg, 10 mg; these contain a small amount
+Tablets: 5 mg, 10 mg; these contain a small amount of lactose

 Buspirone is usually given two to three times a day.
 Your doctor will tell you how often to give it.